Note on higher-point correlation functions of the $T\bar{T}$ or $J\bar{T}$ deformed CFTs: Useful integrals

 \ee By using $\partial_{z_{1}} \partial_{z_{2}}\left(\frac{1}{z_{12}}\left(\frac{1}{z-z_{1}}-\frac{1}{z-z_{2}}\right)\right)=\frac{1}{\left(z-z_{1}\right)^{2}\left(z-z_{2}\right)^{2}},$ we find \be \ee Moreover, we have

-One makes use of above notations to reproduce the $T\bar{T}$ and $J\bar{T}$ deformed four-point function given in \cite{He:2019vzf}.
-For an example, the{ $J\bar{T}-$ first order deformed four point correlation function eq.(65) in \cite{He:2019vzf} can be rephrased by $\mathcal{I}_{i, j}$ given in eq.(\ref{JT-npoint}) in terms of the following relations where $\mathcal{I}_{122}$ and $\mathcal{I}_{11111}$ presented in the \cite{He:2019vzf} are expressed by the $\mathcal{I}_{i,j}$ given here.}
+One makes use of above notation to reproduce the $T\bar{T}$ and $J\bar{T}$ deformed four-point function given in \cite{He:2019vzf}.
+For an example, the{ $J\bar{T}-$ first order deformed four-point correlation function eq.(65) in \cite{He:2019vzf} can be rephrased using $\mathcal{I}_{i, j}$ given in eq.(\ref{JT-npoint}) in terms of the following relations where $\mathcal{I}_{122}$ and $\mathcal{I}_{11111}$ presented in the \cite{He:2019vzf} are expressed by $\mathcal{I}_{i,j}$ given here.}

 [2]{#2}\begingroup \endgroup